Saiteja-Reddy/Constraint-Based-Reconstruction-and-Analysis/files/process.md

 ![alt text](pics/2.4.png)

 3. **Finding missing parts: gap-filling :** The incompleteness of a bottom-up reconstruction brings out the holes or gaps in our knowledge base about the target organism.
 Algorithms have been developed to automatically fill in such gaps.
-Such compu- tations basically generate hypotheses for what is missing and thus systematize the discovery process.
+Such computations basically generate hypotheses for what is missing and thus systematize the discovery process.

 4. **Understanding complex processes :** Genome-scale models can be used to compute, simulate, and study complex cellular processes.